gtdeng/what-happens-when-FrontEnd/README.md

 ### TODO:
 - Add client and server handling of sessions leading to retrieval of a logged in user profile photo
 - Add client css handling of 2x images optimized for Retina Displays.
 Google does send them from lh3.googleusercontent.com
+- Add at TLDR section on the top

 ___
 This is all licensed under the terms of the Creative Commons Zero license.